-All cases submitted must comply with the submission rules to be considered for acceptance.
+All cases submitted must comply with the submission terms and conditions, as well as with the submission guidelines to be considered for acceptance.

-Evaluation and grading of the Full clinical cases will be performed by a panel experts from the ESC Education Task force and members of Cardiologists of Tomorrow Nucleus group.
+Evaluation and grading of the clinical cases will be performed by a panel of experts.

 Clinical Case Acceptance and Presentation

-Submission of a clinical case constitutes a formal commitment by the submitter (who must be the presenter) to present the work if accepted.
+Submission of a clinical case constitutes a formal commitment to present the work if accepted.

 Publication of Cases and Embargo

-All accepted cases will be published on the ESC Clinical Case Gallery.
+All accepted and presented cases will be considered for publication on the ESC Clinical Case Gallery.

-Until presentation at ESC Congress 2018, accepted cases should not be published in any other journals and/or online publications or presented at any international congresses.
+Submitted/accepted cases should not have been published in any journals and/or online publications nor presented at any international congresses - Until presentation during Congress.